owntracks/recorder/README.md

 ### Building

 1. Obtain and download the software, via [our Homebrew Tap](https://github.com/owntracks/homebrew-recorder) on Mac OS X, directly as a clone of the repository, or as a [tar ball](https://github.com/owntracks/recorder/releases) which you unpack.
 2. Copy the included `config.mk.in` file to `config.mk` and edit that.
 You specify the features or tweaks you need.
 (The file is commented.)
-Pay particular attention to the installation directory and the value of the _store_ (`STORAGEDEFAULT`): that is where the recorder will store its files. `DOCROOT` is the root of the directory from which the _recorder_'s HTTP server will serve files.
+Pay particular attention to the installation directory and the value of the _store_ (`STORAGEDEFAULT`): that is where the Recorder will store its files. `DOCROOT` is the root of the directory from which the Recorder's HTTP server will serve files.
 3. Type `make` and watch the fun.

-When _make_ finishes, you should have at least two executable programs called `ot-recorder` which is the _recorder_ proper, and `ocat`.
-If you want you can install these using `make install`, but this is not necessary: the programs will run from whichever directory you like if you add `--doc-root ./docroot` to the _recorder_ options.
+When _make_ finishes, you should have at least two executable programs called `ot-recorder` which is the Recorder proper, and `ocat`.
+If you want you can install these using `make install`, but this is not necessary: the programs will run from whichever directory you like if you add `--doc-root ./docroot` to the Recorder options.

 Ensure the LMDB databases are initialized by running the following command which is safe to do, also after an upgrade.
 (This initialization is non-destructive -- it will not delete any data.)